The new age of highly advanced weaponry is upon us. It’s loud, it’s powerful, and it’s incredibly, effectively, destructive.

 - The gun mount

-Railguns use an electromagnetic force – known as the Lorenz Force – to rapidly accelerate and launch a projectile between two conductive rails.
+Railguns use an electromagnetic force – known as the Lorentz Force – to rapidly accelerate and launch a projectile between two conductive rails.
 A precisely controlled high-power electric pulse is delivered to the rails where the magnetic field is generated.
 Range can be controlled by varying the nature of the electromagnetic pulse, giving railguns a significant advantage over traditional powder guns.

 “[The railgun] will help us in air defense, missile defense, it will help us in ballistic missile defense,” Klunder said.
 “It’s really an incredible deterrent capability.”